How should we handle predatory journals in evidence synthesis?

 2JBI, Faculty of Health and Medical Sciences, The University of Adelaide, Australia

 3Czech National Centre for Evidence-Based Healthcare and Knowledge Translation (Cochrane Czech Republic, Czech EBHC: JBI Centre of Excellence, Masaryk University GRADE Centre), Czech Republic

 5Adelaide Nursing School, Faculty of Health and Medical Sciences, Australia

 6Knowledge Translation Program, Li Ka Shing Knowledge Institute, Unity Health Toronto, Canada

 7Queen's University Library and Queen's Collaboration for Health Care Quality (QcHcQ): JBI Centre of Excellence, Queen's University, Canada

-Methods: A global, descriptive survey-based cross-sectional study was carried out between of April 1st 2021 and the June 1st 2021.
-The survey was sent to prominent bodies in the field of evidence-based healthcare and systematic reviews including JBI, Cochrane, GIN, Campbell Collaboration and GRADE.
-The study utilized a self-administered questionnaire which was coded and disseminated online through Survey Monkey for data collection from the target participant.
-As the target audience was those that had experience in evidence synthesis, survey logic was used to remove responses from respondents that lacked this experience.
+Methods: A global, descriptive survey-based cross-sectional study was carried out between April 1 2021 and June 1 2021.
+The survey was sent to prominent bodies in the field of evidence-based healthcare and systematic reviews, including JBI, Cochrane, Guidelines International Network (GIN), Campbell Collaboration and GRADE.
+The study utilized a self-administered questionnaire that was coded and disseminated online through Survey Monkey for data collection from the target participant.
+Because the target audience was those who had experience in evidence synthesis, survey logic was used to remove responses from respondents who lacked this experience.

 Conclusions: The results of this project identify that there is a need for more consensus-based guidance regarding the inclusion of studies published within predatory journals into an evidence synthesis project.
-While critical appraisal of these studies is an expected quality control method, ES authors are urged to consider additional steps in their future ES projects.
+While critical appraisal of these studies is an expected quality control method, evidence synthesis authors are urged to consider additional steps in their future evidence synthesis projects.